Visiting Scholar (Aug 2019-Jul 2023)

 From 2015–2016 Luisa was part of the project “Renaissance of General Relativity” at the MPIWG, undertaking research on the emergence of relativistic astrophysics during the 1950s and early 1960s.

-Her current projects focus in particular on the emergence of astroparticle physics.
+Her current project, “Astro-particle Physics 1970s - Early 1980s: Investigating the Patterns and Dynamics of the Emergence Process,” focuses in particular on the emergence of astroparticle physics.

 Bonolis, Luisa (2017).
 “Stellar Structure and Compact Objects before 1940: Towards Relativistic Astrophysics.”
 The European Physical Journal.
 H 42 (2): 311–393. https://doi.org/10.1140/epjh/e2017-80014-4.Read More